This morning's shooter has been identified as James Hodgkinson of Illinois, a Bernie Sanders supporter and anti-Trump zealot.

 He evidently asked a bystander if it were Democrats or Republicans playing on that baseball field, and then, when he was told they were Republicans, opened fire in an effort to kill as many of them as possible.

 Bernie Sanders' office has released a statement saying that he is "sickened" by this morning's shooting.
-(What else can he say when one of his supporters gets a little overenthusiastic?)
+(What else can he say when one of his supporters gets so overenthusiastic?)

 Paul Ryan said that "An attack on one of us is an attack on all of us," the kind of high-minded but neutral statement which, when analyzed, means exactly nothing.

-Trump himself called for unity, as he should have.
+Trump himself called for unity, as a President should.

 And most of the Democrats have been relatively quiet so far.
 When they do speak up, it will undoubtedly be to distance themselves from the shooter, whom the media will undoubtedly describe as a lone, troubled individual.
 And the emphasis from the Left will be on gun control: why are those horrible Republicans so beholden to the NRA?